shakes76/PatternAnalysis-2024/recognition/48019022_GNN/README.md

 ## Project Structure
 The following files are included in the repository:
-- train.py: Training and evaluation logic wrapped in a main training loop.
+- `train.py`: Training and evaluation logic wrapped in a main training loop.
-- modules.py: Contains various GNN architectures, defines layers and forward passes.
+- `modules.py`: Contains various GNN architectures, defines layers and forward passes.
-- dataset.py: Custom dataloader for the Facebook graph data.
+- `dataset.py`: Custom dataloader for the Facebook graph data.
-- predict.py: Script for running inference on the dataset.
+- `predict.py`: Script for running inference on the dataset.
-- plotting.py: Script for plotting the TSNE embeddings for a select model.
+- `plotting.py`: Script for plotting the TSNE embeddings for a select model.
-- wandb_config.py: Script for initialising Weights and Biases logging.
+- `wandb_config.py`: Script for initialising Weights and Biases logging.
-- utils.py: (Unused)
+- `utils.py`: (Unused)

 ## Dependencies
 This project requires the following libraries:
 - Python 3.8 or higher
 - PyTorch 1.8.0 or higher
 - PyTorch Geometric
+- PyTorch Sparse
 - NumPy
 - Matplotlib
 - Scikit-learn